-All fan headers on this motherboard are 4-pin.
+The fan header is 4-pin.
 Most fan headers possess a foolproof insertion design.
 When connecting a fan cable, be sure to connect it in the correct orientation (the black connector wire is the ground wire).
 The speed control function requires the use of a fan with fan speed control design.
 For optimum heat dissipation, it is recommended that a system fan be installed inside the chassis.